Lawyers

 Represented an international security company in federal court, achieving a favorable settlement before discovery.

-Provided consultation to a national, multilevel marketing company regarding recent developments in the law relating to employees and independent contractors.
+Provided consultation to a national, multi-level marketing company regarding developments in the law relating to employees and independent contractors.

 Successfully defended a Fortune 500 company in an arbitration, securing dismissal on summary judgment without a hearing.

-Successfully briefed and argued in the Eleventh Circuit a First Amendment case involving legal mail delivered to incarcerated individuals.
-Mitchell v.
-Peoples, 10 F.4th 1226, 1229 (11th Cir.
-2021).
+On a pro bono basis, successfully briefed and argued in the Eleventh Circuit a First Amendment case involving legal mail delivered to incarcerated individuals, resulting in a published opinion (Mitchell v.
+Peoples, 10 F.4th 1226 (11th Cir.
+2021)).

 Professional Activities